mika-f/udon-analyzer/docs/analyzers/PLANNED.md

 ## UdonSharp Compiler

-- `ERR: UdonSharp does not currently support initializers on properties`
 - `ERR: Base type calling is not yet supported by UdonSharp`
 - `ERR: Default expressions are not yet supported by UdonSharp`
 - `ERR: UdonSharp does not support multidimensional arrays at the moment, use jagged arrays instead for now`